apache/spark/docs/apache-airflow/start/local.rst

 Running Airflow locally
 -----------------------

-This quick start guide will help you bootstrap a Airflow standalone instance on your local machine.
+This quick start guide will help you bootstrap an Airflow standalone instance on your local machine.

 .. note::